mathpunk/sherman/README.md

 ## Usage

-Currently I'm working either in the repl, or running `lumo -K -c $(lein classpath) -m sherman.core`.

-TODO:
-+ `lein classpath` takes a long time to run.
-Can this information be cached?
+Invoking `lumo -K -c $(lein classpath) -m sherman.core` will print 50 lines of spells or items to the terminal.
+Invoking `lumo -K -c $(lein classpath) -m sherman.server` will start a server at `localhost:3000` that reponds to requests at `/magic/item` and `magic/spell`.
+Or, generate magic items & spells in the repl.

-+ command-line options to generate from different grammars?
++ options to generate traces from different grammars?
-+ microservice pattern: ways to spin up a node server that responds to requests with traces from grammars
++ more complex REST api: serve multiple grammars? mutate a grammar?

 ## Grammar Ideas